Yasamin Mostofi

-Yasamin Mostofi is an Iranian-American Scientist and a Professor of electrical and computer engineering at the University of California Santa Barbara.
-Yasamin’s research is multi-disciplinary, expanding wireless communications, sensing, and control/robotics.
+Yasamin Mostofi is an Iranian-American Scientist and a professor of electrical and computer engineering at the University of California Santa Barbara.
+Mostofi's research is multi-disciplinary, expanding wireless communications, sensing, and control/robotics.

 Education and career

-Yasamin got her B.S. degree in electrical engineering from Sharif University of Technology and her M.S. and Ph.D. degrees in Electrical Engineering from Stanford University in 1999 and 2004 respectively.
+Mostofi got her B.S. degree in electrical engineering from Sharif University of Technology and her M.S. and Ph.D. degrees in Electrical Engineering from Stanford University in 1999 and 2004 respectively.
 She is a major contributor to two research areas: